mukesh1996-ds/NextWordPrediction-LSTM/README.md

-Here's a complete and professional-style `README.md` for your **LSTM Next-Word Prediction** project based on the structure and files we’ve discussed:
+**LSTM Next-Word Prediction** project based on the structure and files:

 ---